GiacoCorsiglia/ace-physics/docs/tutorial-intro-part-1.md

 {config.body}
 ```

 That's where the contents of 'body' go.
-What this means is that the design of the intro page is locked.
-As far as I can tell, there's no way to create an intro page that doesn't have all that extra prose, which is fine, it's part of the AcePhysics design.
-(This information is subject to change.)
+What this means is that the design of the intro page is locked, as long as you use the `intro()` function.

+(There's ways to create your own entire page instead of calling a pre-built function, if you ever wanted to go that far.
+Future documentation may discuss this, but for now, if you understand it, this jargon suffices: intro() returns a React.js *component* function.
+It does so through AcePhysics' `routeComponent()` function, which nests everything into a `TutorialRoot` component which has all the basic structure of the AcePhysics website.
+You can always just create a `routeComponent` with your element nested inside.)

 ### feedback.page.tsx